 At Cloud Cover Music, we can help you determine what types of music you should play in your office, and we can give you the legal right to play those songs.

 Our fees are reasonable, and working with us is quick and efficient.
-We would love to tell you more about the packages we offer for business owners.
+We would love to tell you more about the packages we offer for business owners and offices.
 Contact us and let's discuss.